Stephan Beckenbauer: Personal life

 Beckenbauer's father, Franz, was also a footballer.
 He represented Bayern and the West German national team and later managed both, winning a World Cup title both as player (1974) and manager (1990).
-His son Luca is also a professional footballer, currently playing for SV Wacker Burghausen in the Regionalliga Bayern.
+His son Luca is also a professional footballer, playing for SV Wacker Burghausen in the Regionalliga Bayern.

 Death

 Beckenbauer died of a brain tumor.
 He was 46.